nomad-xyz/docs/docs/dev/topology.md

 Generally, Nomad follows a **Hub and Spoke** network topology.
 That is to say, one chain (Ethereum) is the logical hub of the Nomad network.
 We guarantee that all other chains have active channels to Ethereum.
-While connections between spokes may exist, we don't guarantee that they do
+While connections between spokes may exist, we don't guarantee that they do.

 Hub and Spoke topology has a number of advantages: